Trauma, Nervous System & Healing vanessa lopez Trauma, Nervous System & Healing vanessa lopez

 How Childhood Trauma Shapes the Adult Nervous System: Fight, Flight, Fawn, and Dissociation

-Childhood trauma doesn’t stay in the past — it lives in the nervous system.
-Fight, flight, fawn, and dissociation are survival responses that can drive anxiety, depression, hypervigilance, and PTSD in adult life.
-Vanessa Lopez, LCSW-R, explains how these patterns form and how trauma therapy can help you heal.
+Childhood trauma doesn’t just live in memories — it lives in the body.
+Learn how the nervous system’s fight, flight, fawn, and freeze responses shape adult behavior and relationships, and how trauma-informed therapy can help you heal.

 Here's the revised version, tweaked to speak directly to adults carrying these patterns — while keeping all the depth and clinical richness of the original: